The Principles of Diffusion Models: Equivalence in Diffusion Models

-Minimizing $\mathcal K[\rho]$ therefore corresponds to finding the smoothest, least–energy path in expectation.
-With the boundary conditions $\rho(0)=0$ and $\rho(1)=1$, the Euler–Lagrange equation $\rho''(t)=0$ gives the minimizer $\rho(t)=t$, corresponding to a straight conditional path.
-This means that, among all smooth interpolations connecting $\rvx_0$ and $\beps$, the canonical flow $\rho(t)=t$ is the most energy-efficient way to move between them.
+With the boundary conditions $\rho(0)=0$ and $\rho(1)=1$, the Euler--Lagrange equation $\rho''(t)=0$ gives the minimizer $\rho(t)=t$, corresponding to a straight conditional path.
+This means that, among all smooth schedules $\rho$ in this family, the canonical flow $\rho(t)=t$ is the most energy-efficient way to move from $\rvx_0$ to $\beps$.
 We will revisit this point in Proposition~\ref{ot-conditional-flow} for a more detailed treatment.

 \subparagraph{Remark on the Oracle Velocity.} If instead we evaluate the energy defined by marginal velocities

 then with $\rvz=(\rvx_0,\beps)$ and $\rvv_t(\rvx_t |\rvz)=\rho'(t)(\beps-\rvx_0)$,

 and hence, the energy of the marginal velocity becomes